RTXI/rtxi.github.io/_posts/news/2021-07-22-rtxi-v23-release.md

 2. **Support for Xenomai 3.1**: RTXI can now be installed with Xenomai 3.1; A newer version of the real-time framework.
 3. **Minor Bug fixes**: for improved stability and long term maintenance

-Along with the newer version of rtxi there are also updated installation steps as well.
-Let us know if you have any issues at <help@rtxi.org>
+Along with the newer version of rtxi there are also updated installation steps and website contact information.
+Let us know if you have any issues installing RTXI by emailing us at <help@rtxi.org>